ICONS

 "without words"

-The photographer Hans Lux was the "instructor" of Peter Lindbergh and was closely associated with him for decades.
+The photographer Hans Lux was the Master and Mentor of Peter Lindbergh and was closely associated with him for decades.
 Hans Lux has shaped a whole generation of photographers.

 The Gallery noir blanche represents Hans Lux exclusively and shows the very first exhibition and presentation of Hans Lux's photographs.